eascodes/100-days-code/log.md

 **Thoughts** I got stumped when trying to set up my new project to connect with GitHub - since we have 2 people using the same computer, it gets a little confusing.
 Once I figured out how to do it, I created a document outlining the steps so I can reference it easily for my next project.

 **Link(s) to work** https://github.com/eascodes/recipe

+## Day 61: December 29, 2021

+**Today's Progress**: Today I created the front page layout for my recipe website, plus started the form for adding new recipes.

+**Thoughts** It feels really good to get back into HTML/CSS coding after doing tutorials for so long.
+Will also be excited to incorporate some JavaScript into this website once I cross that bridge!

+**Link(s) to work** https://github.com/eascodes/recipe